-Getting ready to go away for the July 4th weekend?
-Care+Wear advisor, Dr. Greg Weingart, Emergency Medicine Physician and Assistant Professor at Eastern Virginia Medical School, shares his tips for how to best prepare for vacation with a serious or chronic illness.
+Getting ready for holiday travel?
+Care+Wear advisor, Dr. Greg Weingart, Emergency Medicine Physician and Assistant Professor at Eastern Virginia Medical School, shares his tips for how to best prepare for travel with a serious or chronic illness.

 Bring a medical history list

 Before you leave home, be sure to have at least one copy of your medical history.
 A list of all active medical problems, previous surgeries, allergies and a list of all medications will be very helpful if you need to go to a local hospital at your travel destination.
 Many people assume doctors can access patient medical records through electronic medical records (EMR), but hospital EMR systems do not communicate with each other.
 Depending on the severity of your condition, especially if travelling abroad, consider putting together a card translated into the local language with basic information about your health needs.

 Pack all medication:

 Be sure to pack all the medication you could need, including additional back-up medication just in case.
 Put all medications in a carry-on bag and have a note from a doctor for any medications that don't easily meet TSA requirements so you can avoid issues at security.
 If you forget a medication, your hometown pharmacy can usually transfer the prescription or refill to a pharmacy in the city where you are vacationing.

 Many chronic diseases require additional equipment.
 If you require continuous oxygen for respiratory ailments, make sure to bring all appropriate tubing, portable oxygen machines, charging equipment, power cords and power cord adapters, if needed.
 Likewise, if you have a PICC line for IV treatments, be sure to pack IV tubing, IV treatments, IV flushes and a PICC Line Cover, if helpful.